gd-labs/learning-ocaml/README.md

 ## Subtyping

-A more complete notion of subtyping is defined by (Barbara Liskov)[https://dl.acm.org/doi/pdf/10.1145/197320.197383].
+A more complete notion of subtyping is defined by [Barbara Liskov](https://dl.acm.org/doi/pdf/10.1145/197320.197383).
 But briefly:

 > If *S* is a subtype of *T*, then substituting an object of type *S* for an object of type *T* should not change any desirable behaviors of a program.